CyberShadow/aconfmgr/README.md

 You are free to define your own custom helper functions as part of your configuration, e.g. by placing them in a `00-helpers.sh` file.

+Some examples can be found on [the project wiki](https://github.com/CyberShadow/aconfmgr/wiki).

 ### Ignoring some changes

 #### Ignoring files